Downhill mountain biking: Switzerland

 Located between the Alps and the Jura and surrounded by the downhill nations of France, Germany, Italy, and Austria.
-It is kind of a center for the European downhill scene.
-There are tracks in or near every city with high quality and steep descent.
-It has several World Cup tracks like "Champéry" or "Portes du Soleil.
+It has several World Cup tracks like "Champéry" or "Portes du Soleil".
 Switzerland is the home of parts manufacturer DT Swiss, EDCO Swiss bicycle components since 1902, frame manufacturer BMC and bike manufacturer Redalp.

 Thailand

 Mountainous regions of Northern Thailand offer great venues for downhill mountain biking.
 Chiang Mai is the most famous location for downhill mountain biking in Thailand.
-The Chiang Mai Downhill Challenge, which was held in November 2012 and 2013, attracted World Cup riders, such as Steve Peat, Josh Bryceland, Sam Dale, Brook Macdonald, Wyn Masters, and Edward Masters, as well as a Belgian free-rider.
-Nico Vink.
+The Chiang Mai Downhill Challenge, which was held in November 2012 and 2013, attracted World Cup riders, such as Steve Peat, Josh Bryceland, Sam Dale, Brook Macdonald, Wyn Masters, and Edward Masters, as well as a Belgian free-rider, Nico Vink.
 Doi Suthep mountain is where most downhill actions take place in Chiang Mai.
 Tour operator, such as X-Biking Chiang Mai, offers guided tour or shuttle service to the trailheads and pick up the riders once they complete the trails.
 The Thailand National Championships, are held in many different venues across Thailand by the Thai Cycling Association.
-It also attracts many riders across Southeast Asia.
-The cheap living costs, great foods, warm climate, and great ridings make Thailand a "must-visit" place for riders on a budget.